Michel Debré: Early career

 In 1939, at the beginning of the Second World War, Debré was enlisted as a cavalry officer.
 He was taken prisoner in Artenay in June 1940 during the Battle of France but managed to escape in September.
 He returned to the Conseil d'État, now under the administration of the Vichy regime and was sworn in by Marshal Philippe Pétain.
 In 1942, he was promoted to maître des requêtes by the Minister of Justice.
 After the German invasion of the free zone in November 1942, Debré's political Pétainism disappeared, and in February 1943, he became involved in the French Resistance by joining the network Ceux de la Résistance (CDLR).

-During the summer of 1943, General Charles de Gaulle gave Debré the task of making a list of prefects, ho would replace those of the Vichy regime after the Liberation.
+During the summer of 1943, General Charles de Gaulle gave Debré the task of making a list of prefects who would replace those of the Vichy regime after the Liberation.
 In August 1944, de Gaulle made him Commissaire de la République for Angers, and in 1945, the Provisional Government charged him with the task of reforming the French Civil Service.
-Debré created the École nationale d'administration, whose idea was formulated by Jean Zay before the war.
+While doing so, he created the École nationale d'administration, a decision rooted in ideas formulated by Jean Zay before the war.